highcharts-for-python/highcharts-maps/docs/index.rst

     * Pandas 1.3 or higher
     * PySpark 3.3 or higher
     * topojson 1.5 or higher
-    * geojson 2.5 or higher
+    * geojson 3.0 or higher
     * GeoPandas 0.11 or higher
     * PyShp 2.3.1 or higher

-**Highcharts Maps for Python** is an extension to the `Highcharts for Python <https://core-docs.highchartspython.com>`__ library, and provides a Python wrapper for the fantastic
+**Highcharts Maps for Python** is an extension to the `Highcharts Core for Python <https://core-docs.highchartspython.com>`__ library, providing a Python wrapper for the
 `Highcharts Maps <https://www.highcharts.com/products/maps/>`__
-JavaScript data visualization library. **Highcharts Maps for Python** also supports
+JavaScript data visualization library.

+**Highcharts Maps for Python** also supports

-  * **Highcharts JS** - the core Highcharts data visualization library
+  * **Highcharts Core (JS)** - the core Highcharts data visualization library
   * The **Highcharts Export Server** - enabling the programmatic creation of static (downloadable) data visualizations

-In order to integrate **Highcharts Maps for Python** into the Python ecosystem, the library features native integration with:
+**Highcharts Maps for Python** is fully integrated with the broader Python ecosystem, offerin gnative integrations with:

   * **Jupyter Labs/Notebook**.
 You can now produce high-end and interactive plots and renders using the full suite of Highcharts visualization capabilities.